-- This outstanding pressing boasts solid Double Plus (A++) sound from start to finish, the equal of the last Blueback pressing we listed (shown in the second picture)
+- This outstanding pressing boasts solid Double Plus (A++) sound from start to finish, the equal of the last Blueback pressing we listed (shown in the picture below)

 - A truly superb recording with huge, spacious, dynamic, lively sound – Tubey Magical richness is a big plus too